Skip to main content

 Hive

 Hive can be used to create tables and query data.
-You can create a table by setting the LOCATION to Object Storage and query the data.
+When creating a table, specify the LOCATION as Object Storage to query the data.

 Hive Session ID = 7b0d6f83-bf09-418d-b4db-b6d0b4c92409